Local MP not in support of proposed high-speed rail project | InQuinte.ca

 By Brock Ormond Feb 25, 2026 | 1:11 PM

-The Member of Parliament for Hastings-Lennox and Addington-Tyendinaga has stated she cannot support a proposed high-speed rail project that is planned to go through the area.
+The Member of Parliament for Hastings-Lennox and Addington-Tyendinaga has stated she cannot support a proposed high-speed rail project that would affect many of her constituents.

 Shelby Kramp-Neuman released a statement on the proposed ALTO HSR project, saying after taking appropriate steps to educate herself on the proposed ALTO project, including meeting with constituents, stakeholders, municipalities, and ALTO representatives, she cannot support the development of this project via either the North or South route as currently proposed.